Your Anxiety Loves Sugar! What foods are high in sugar?

-Create a space for meditation and self care that is free of electronics or distractions
+Create a space for meditation and self-care that is free of electronics or distraction reducing

 Reducing sugar is key for lowering anxiety and depression.

-As sugar withdrawal is a big obstacles so, it’s important to implement proven strategies to overcome cravings.
+As sugar withdrawal is a big obstacle so, it’s important to implement proven strategies to overcome cravings.

 I have prepared for you a complete guide on how to overcome sugar cravings